Frequently Asked Questions

 Clients who are more than 10 minutes late to psychiatry follow-up visit appointments will have their appointments cancelled and will be charged $20.

-**Please note: Due to the high demand for Counseling Center services and the limited availability of appointments, clients who repeatedly no-show/late cancel may be referred to a comparable service elsewhere in the community.
+**Please note: Due to the high demand for Counseling and Psychological Services and the limited availability of appointments, clients who repeatedly no-show/late cancel may be referred to a comparable service elsewhere in the community.